Home > Best Places Los Angeles

-Los Angeles is an immense city of unique well-defined neighborhoods (that all feel like good-sized cities unto themselves).
-And because the best things to do in Los Angeles are spread throughout the Los Angeles area and its suburbs there isn’t one best part of town to stay.
-Los Angeles has neighborhoods for almost any interest whether it is a beach vacation, high-end shopping, celebrity sightings, art galleries, nightlife, or foodie travel.
+Los Angeles is an immense city of unique, well-defined neighborhoods (that all feel like good-sized cities themselves).
+And because the best things to do in Los Angeles are spread throughout the city and its suburbs, there isn’t just one best part of town to stay in.
+Los Angeles has neighborhoods for almost any interest, whether it is about a beach vacation, high-end shopping, celebrity sightings, art galleries, nightlife, or foodie travel.

 Los Angeles County is a sprawling metropolis and includes many communities, villages, and neighborhoods.
-Hollywood, Downtown Los Angeles, The Westside are all part of the city of Los Angeles.
-There are some neighborhoods on the Eastside of Los Angeles like Silverlake and Los Feliz that are also worth exploring.
-To the west, Venice Beach and Marina Del Rey are also part of the city of Los Angeles and a must-see.
+Hollywood, Downtown Los Angeles, and The Westside are all part of the city of Los Angeles.
+There are some neighborhoods on the Eastside of LA like Silverlake and Los Feliz that are also worth exploring.
+To the west, Venice Beach and Marina Del Rey are a must-see.
 West of the Cahuenga Pass and over the hill from Hollywood you’ll find Studio City and the beginning of “The Valley”.
-Cities such as West Hollywood, Santa Monica, Malibu, Beverly Hills, Brentwood, Burbank, and Pasadena are their own cities.
+West Hollywood, Santa Monica, Malibu, Beverly Hills, Brentwood, Burbank, and Pasadena are their own cities.

-The list of what to do in Los Angeles is huge; from visiting one of the many film studios, to taking a ‘map of the stars’ tour through Beverly Hills and Hollywood, to lounging at one of the many beaches along the Pacific Ocean.
-These are just a few of the Los Angeles highlights.
+The list of what to do in Los Angeles is huge: from visiting one of the many film studios, to taking a ‘map of the stars’ tour through Beverly Hills and Hollywood, or lounging at one of the many beaches along the Pacific Ocean.
+These are just a few of the local highlights.

-Downtown Los Angeles has a great art district, the famous Grand Central Market food court, the Walt Disney Concert Hall, and the majority of theaters.
+Downtown Los Angeles has a great art district, the famous Grand Central Market food court, Walt Disney Concert Hall, and majority of the theaters.
 Hollywood is where you’ll find Grauman’s Chinese Theatre, the Hollywood sign, Hollywood Blvd, and many of the nightclubs.
-Los Feliz is a neighborhood where you’ll find a lot of beautiful homes, the LA Zoo, Griffith Observatory and Griffith Park.
+A lot of beautiful homes, the LA Zoo, Griffith Observatory, and Griffith Park can be found in Los Feliz.
 Silverlake is a quirky neighborhood known as more of an artist’s enclave with more obscure nightclubs and bars.

-West of Downtown and Hollywood you’ll find the up-scale residential areas of West Hollywood, Beverly Hills, Westwood and finally the beaches in Venice, Santa Monica and Malibu.
+West of Downtown and Hollywood you’ll find the up-scale residential areas of West Hollywood, Beverly Hills, Westwood, and the beaches in Venice, Santa Monica, and Malibu.

 Los Angeles is a city that requires a car.
-Whether you Uber or rent a car, you won’t want to depend on public transportation in Los Angeles, especially if you want to visit many of the sites throughout the city.
+It is better to Uber or rent a car as you won’t want to depend on public transportation in Los Angeles, especially if you want to visit many of the sites throughout the city.

 The best hotels are not focused in one neighborhood and it’s easy to find great accommodations ranging from budget to luxury in most areas of Los Angeles.

-One thing to note in Los Angeles: There are many sports teams, conventions and events throughout the year including star-studded galas like the Grammy’s and Academy Awards.
+One thing to note in Los Angeles: There are many sporting events, conventions, and conferences throughout the year, including star-studded galas like the Grammy’s and Academy Awards.
 Booking a hotel during events like these and throughout summer should be done about a year in advance.
-For slower seasons try to reserve rooms at least three months in advance.
+For slower seasons, try to reserve rooms at least 3 months in advance.

 The Beverly Wilshire, A Four Seasons Hotel • Waldorf Astoria Beverly Hills • Hotel Bel-Air • Viceroy L’Ermitage Beverly Hills • Beverly Hills Hotel